Q: Will I be able to make any changes to my schedule after I register?

 Q: Where do I get booklists for my classes?

-A: Each semester, the Candler Registrar compiles a list of textbooks that have been submitted by professors for the following semester.
+A: Each semester, Barnes and Noble @ Emory compiles a list of textbooks that have been submitted by professors for the following semester.
 Fall booklists are available starting in mid-April.
 Spring booklists are available starting in mid-November.
-The booklist is updated several times following initial release as textbook lists are updated by faculty.
-The Cokesbury Bookstore, which also maintains lists and orders books for Candler classes, is located on the ground floor of Cannon Chapel and serves the academic needs of the Candler community.
-The bookstore will have books available for Fall classes on or near August 15th.
-You will also receive information at Orientation about the Cokesbury charge account that allows you to defer textbook payments until the end of the semester, interest-free.
+The booklist is updated as textbook lists are updated by faculty.
+To view textbooks for classes on your schedule:

 Q: I need to buy my plane ticket home for Thanksgiving.
 When is Thanksgiving Break?